Abm32/BlinkGuard/docs/guides/USAGE_GUIDE.md

 ### Configure API URL (Advanced)

-By default, BlinkGuard uses `http://localhost:3000`.
-To change:
+By default, BlinkGuard uses the Vercel deployment at `https://blink-guard-ixk2a1whf-abm32s-projects.vercel.app`.

+To use a local API or change the URL:

 1. Open service worker console
 2. Run: